 This means more thorough due diligence on partners, supply chains and clients that goes beyond watchlist screening.

-Adverse media screening has become vital to ensure complete protection.
+Adverse media checks and screening has become vital to ensure complete protection.
 This can be time-consuming, complex work that requires painstaking attention to detail.
 But if done right, it enables organisations to stay on top of those who may be sanctioned in future.

 None of the recent sanctions were a surprise.
 There was already plenty of information available about individuals’ connections to Russia and the Kremlin – for those who knew where to look.